Sharpie/puppet-clone_army/README.md

 the fleet as a whole, or to individual agents by modifying files on the host filesystem.
 The use of SystemD containers also allows both the `puppet` and `pxp-agent` services to run, and run "as root" with full functionality.

-Currently, RedHat 7 is the only supported operating system for the clones.
-This is expected to change as the module gains support for using `debootstrap` and `zypper` to create base images from which the agents are cloned.

 ## Setup